risonsimon/notion-astro-loader/README.md

 ## Usage

+If you want to see a real world blog example, you can check out [KiritoKing/notion-astro-rev](https://github.com/KiritoKing/notion-astro-rev).

+If you are also using this loader to create wonderful blogs, please consider to [contact me](mailto:kiritoclzh@gmail.com) or make a PR to this repo to make showcases of your blogs.

 ### Step.1 Astro Config

 For legacy users who use v4, you need to enable experimental support in your `astro.config.js`, while for new users, you don't need to do this.